tammet/jsfol/README.md

 * `["$rest",L]`  returns the rest of the list, i.e. the result of removing the first element.

+These functions can be applied to non-list arguments, where they are left as is and not evaluated.

+Observe that since JSON-LD-LOGIC does not contain a theory of arithmetic, lists or strings, the example formula ["exists",["X"],["$is_list","X"]] is not guaranteed to be provable: an implementation may prove it or not, depending on the particular theory and a proof search method implemented.

-The following example defines functions for counting the length of the list and summing the numeric elements and uses these functions in a rule for deriving a `"goodcompany"` type as an object with at least three customers and revenues over 100.
+The following example defines functions for counting the length of the list and summing the numeric elements.
+Then it uses these functions in a rule for deriving a `"goodcompany"` type as an object with at least three customers and revenues over 100.
+Finally we ask to find an object with the `"goodcompany"` type.

     [
     {